Pink Friday

-Pink Friday is the debut studio album by rapper Nicki Minaj.
+Pink Friday is the debut studio album by the Trinidadian rapper and singer Nicki Minaj.
 It was released on November 22, 2010, by Cash Money Records, Young Money Entertainment and Universal Motown Records.
 Minaj began recording the album after signing a recording contract with Young Money Entertainment in 2009.
 Musically, it is primarily a hip-hop, pop and R&B album that incorporates elements of electronic music.
 The album features guest vocals from Eminem, Rihanna, Drake, will.i.am, Kanye West, and Natasha Bedingfield.

 Pink Friday was promoted with three singles before its release: "Your Love", "Check It Out", and "Right Thru Me".
 "Moment 4 Life", "Did It On'em", and "Fly" followed.
 Five singles peaked within the top 40 on the US Billboard Hot 100, and the deluxe album's "Super Bass" peaked at number three on the chart.
 Pink Friday debuted at number two on the US Billboard 200, selling 375,000 copies in its first week, which marked the second highest sales debut ever for a female rapper after Lauryn Hill.
 It later peaked at number one, becoming Minaj's first number one album.
 Internationally, it charted within the top 20 in Australia, Canada, and the UK.
 In 2016, the album was certified 3× platinum by the Recording Industry Association of America (RIAA).

 Pink Friday received generally positive reviews, with some critics ambivalent on Minaj's exploration of R&B and pop.
 It was nominated for Best Rap Album at the 54th Grammy Awards in 2012, alongside Minaj's other nominations for Best New Artist and Best Rap Performance for the single "Moment 4 Life".
 Over a decade since its release, the album has received praise from music journalists and has developed a cult following.
 In 2022, Rolling Stone included Pink Friday in their list of "200 Greatest Hip-Hop Albums of All Time" at number 31, stating that the album "proved you could own the charts without dialing back your confrontational individuality, and it set the table for a generation of artists."
 Minaj released a sequel to the album, Pink Friday 2, in 2023.